bioboot/bimm143_W19/class-material/lecture18_part2_BIMM143_W18.md

 ~~~

 To prioritize which of the mutations in a tumor should be included in a vaccine, they can be scanned for those resulting in mutated peptides that bind HLA molecules of the patient with high affinity.
 This is done using **HLA binding algorithms** generated using machine learning algorithms trained on large sets of experimentally determined peptide:HLA binding data.
-We will here use algorithms developed as part of the **Immune Epitope Database (IEDB)** project hosted at the La Jolla Institute for Allergy and Immunology.
+We will here use algorithms developed by the Peters lab as part of the **Immune Epitope Database (IEDB)** project hosted at the La Jolla Institute for Allergy and Immunology.

 See: IEDB HLA binding prediction website [http://tools.iedb.org/mhci/](http://tools.iedb.org/mhci/){:.no-push-state}.